kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 #### Aggregate combinators

-Aggregate combinators are meant for the reduction of a chain of combinators to some result.
+Aggregate combinators are meant to reduce a chain of combinators to some result.
 These combinators are usually the last operation in a chain, but don't necessarily have to be.
 Combinators in this class include `sumdf`, `mindf`, `maxdf`, `stdev` (standard deviation), and `mean`.
-Currently, aggregate combinators are not iterator collection operations, because they do not invoke an iterator chain.
+Currently, aggregate combinators are not iterator collection operations, because they do not invoke a chain.
 This may change in the future.

 ```
 let a = arr2(&[[2.0, 7.0], [3.0, 4.0], [2.0, 8.0]]);